-Rob is a retired Product Safety and Regulatory Manager of Procter & Gamble with 30 years of industrial experience.
-Rob earned a PhD in Environmental Engineering and Chemistry from the University of Minnesota and BS and MS degrees from Rutgers University.
-He currently works with Secondary school teachers as a Resource Team member of the University of Cincinnati Engineering and Enhanced Math and Science Program (CEEMS).
-Rob serves as Vice President of the Greater Cincinnati Engineers without Borders Chapter, and as a volunteer with the Green Learning Center.
+Rob is a retired Product Safety and Regulatory Manager of Procter & Gamble with 30 years of experience.
+He earned a PhD in Environmental Engineering and Chemistry from the University of Minnesota and BS and MS degrees from Rutgers University.
+After retirement he worked with Secondary school teachers as a Resource Team member of the University of Cincinnati Engineering and Enhanced Math and Science Program (CEEMS).
+Rob volunteers with environmental organizations including Engineers without Borders and the Citizens Climate Lobby.
 Rob lives in Cincinnati, Ohio with his wife, Paula, and has a daughter, Sara, and son, JR. JR was diagnosed with Glut1 Deficiency in 2008 at the age of 17.

 Debbie holds a BA in Psychology from UCLA, an MS in Accounting and Taxation from SUNY Albany, and a BS in Occupational Therapy from USI.
 She is a retired CPA who practiced with KPMG as a Tax Accountant specializing in financial institutions prior to becoming a mom.
 She is also a retired OT who worked with at risk newborns in the NICU.
 Debbie resides in Evansville, Indiana with her husband, Greg, (past VP and founding board member of the Glut1 Deficiency Foundation), and her son, Dalton, who was diagnosed with Glut1 Deficiency at age 5.
 Debbie and Greg also have a daughter, Madison, who earned a BS in Biological Engineering from MIT and has conducted research benefitting Glut1 Deficiency.